Most use cases require some simple CRUD operations. And that was true even for a new API we built that is now used by one of our user-facing products.

 }

-This simple SetOption enum, working similarly to the Option enum, clearly identifies which field has been set by the user intentionally and which one is left.
-Thus something that is set to None just means to create or update the field with a NULL value.
+This simple SetOption enum, working similarly to the Option enum, clearly identifies which field was set by the user intentionally and which is left.
+Thus, setting a field to None means creating or updating the field with a NULL value.

 You might also have noticed the macro Builder set at the UpdateUsers struct.
-This is using the [builder-pattern macro](https://lib.rs/crates/builder-pattern) which is very simple and has few dependencies.
-The goal is that we can build the UpdateUsers struct as we go in our code.
-It gives us much more flexibility than having to pass all the fields at a given moment.
+This uses the [builder-pattern macro](https://lib.rs/crates/builder-pattern), which is very simple and has few dependencies.
+The goal is to build the UpdateUsers Struct as we go in our code.
+It gives us much more flexibility than having to fill out all the fields at once.

 // Each of those fields could be constructed in